-The Opinionmeter Story – 40 years of Consumer Market Research
+The Opinionmeter Story: 40 years of innovation

 In 1970, while completing his MBA at Pepperdine University, Bob Strickland needed to collect consumer market research data for his thesis paper and asked himself a simple question: how can I automate the collection of all this consumer data I need to gather?
 In that moment, the Opinionmeter concept was born.
 Working with the rudimentary technology of the time, he set out to build the first automated survey kiosk, resulting in him eventually being awarded a mechanical patent for his efforts.
 Keep in mind, this was about the time Hewlett-Packard were inventing the first electronic calculator, long before the PC.
-Available components at that time were a paper tape hole-punch to record the survey responses, a slide-projector to display the survey questions and a keypad for the input mechanism.
+Available components at that time were a paper tape hole-punch to record the survey responses, a slide-projector to display the survey questions and a mechanical keypad for the input mechanism.
 The first Opinionmeter looked similar to a large television console on a stand.

-- Survey Kiosk
+- Survey Kiosks

-- Survey Tablet
+- Tablet Surveys

-- Online surveys
+- Online Surveys

 Opinionmeter International is a survey and data capture technology company specializing in cloud-based customer experience engagement.
 Our innovative products provide multiple feedback channels designed to listen and learn from customers, improving business results through better user experiences.